EloiSanchez/Final_Project_DQ/README.md

 - input.py : input parameters
 - main.py : main program
 - Funcs.py : rellevant functions such as normalization or rk4 integrator
-- operators.py : important operators such as the laplacian and the soft-core Coulomb interaction term
+- operators.py : important operators such as the laplacian or the soft-core Coulomb interaction term

 ## Usage
 The desired input parameters can be modified in the `input.py` file.
 To run the program one must type in the terminal: `python3 main.py`.
 After performing a simulation the results will be stored in the directory specified in the input file.